7ossam81/EvoloPy/README.md

 ##Features
-Five nature-inspired metaheuristic optimizers were implemented.
+⋅⋅*Five nature-inspired metaheuristic optimizers were implemented.
-The implimentation uses the fast array manipulation using NumPy.
+⋅⋅*The implimentation uses the fast array manipulation using NumPy.
-Matrix support using SciPy's package.
+⋅⋅*Matrix support using SciPy's package.
-More optimizers is comming soon.
+⋅⋅*More optimizers is comming soon.

 ##Installation
 Python 3.xx is requiered.